 I’m thrilled to introduce two debut authors to the Cynsations audience today.
 I met both at Vermont College of Fine Arts several years ago while we were all working on MFAs in Writing for Children and Young Adults.
 Both write middle grade, but their books are very different, illustrating the depth and diversity that exists in children’s literature.

 Hello dear readers (and, in many cases, writers)!

 Amy Rose and I are here today to interview each other in celebration and—let’s be honest—promotion of our debut coauthored YA novel Once & Future (Jimmy Patterson, 2019), a genderbent King Arthur retelling in space,

 I’m sure everyone has seen the buzz that the movie “Love, Simon” has gotten and is still getting from audiences across America.

-As part of the LGBT community myself, I can tell you from experience that representation for LGBT kids can be and frequently is absolutely life-changing as they grow into confident, valued adults.
+As part of the LGBT community myself, I can tell you from experience that representation for LGBT kids can be and frequently is absolutely life-changing as they grow into confident,

 Rainbow Boxes is a charitable initiative to connect LGBTQIA fiction with readers across the United States.

 In 2015, it seemed like there was a slowly growing list of excellent YA books with central LGBTQ main characters–but there were clearly still barriers making it difficult for readers, especially teen readers, to find them.

 If there is one thing that seventeen-year-old Rain knows and knows well, it is survival.
 Caring for her little brother, Walker, who is “Touched,” and losing the rest of her family to the same disease,